 View the exact price paid for lobbying services and filter across groups with ease!
 We match every lobbyist name, lobbying firm, and lobbying client throughout 1999-2022 to standardize them, allowing for you to truly follow the money across time.

 From complex, unstructured government datasets to intuitive highly adaptable insights.

 Each year since 2008 has seen over 3 billion dollars spent on lobbying, with each crisis continually adding more and more salience to its impact on public policy and government procurement and budget.

-Our datasets & daily tables are a treasure trove for academics, journalists, financial professionals, and civic activists alike.
+Our datasets & daily reports are a treasure trove for academics, journalists, financial professionals, and civic activists alike.